samsheffield/Unreal_Engine_Workshop/docs/week4.md

 ### Tips and Reminders
 - Keep it simple!
 This assignment should take no more than 5 hours.
-- Make sure interactable Actors are set to Movable in the Details panel if needed.
+- Make sure interactable Actors are set to Movable in the Details panel if needed for physics.
 - Test interactions frequently in Play Mode
 - Use Print String to debug before adding more complex behavior _but don't forget to remove them once done!_